hjeronen/Ledger/README.md

 A World of Warcraft Classic AddOn for tracking player character's Auction House sales.

+I have previous experience in using Java, Python and JavaScript, but I have never used Lua before.
+I created this simply as a hobby project, I will not guarantee that it will work properly.

-Still very much work in progress, use on your own peril.
+Ledger is still very much work in progress, use on your own peril.

 ## Installing